PGP

 Key selection

-The gateway will automatically select the keys for encryption and signing.
-Whether or not a key is used for encryption and/or signing depends on a number of factors.
-The requirements for encryption keys are different then the requirements for signing keys.
+The gateway automatically selects the appropriate keys for encryption and for signing, so you do not need to choose them manually.
+Whether a key is used for encryption or signing depends on several factors.
+The eligibility requirements for encryption keys differ from those for signing keys.

 Encryption key selection

-A key will be used for encryption if the following key requirements are met:
+A key is used for encryption only if it meets all of the following requirements:

 • The key must be trusted